 Personal Tax -> Dividend tax credits -> Eligible dividend tax credit -> Dividend Tax Credit Rates Eligible Dividends

-The only rate change thus far for 2021 is for Alberta.
+The only rate change thus far for 2021 is for Alberta, and for 2022 is Newfoundland & Labrador.

 Prior to 2006, there was only one type of dividend, and the dividend gross-up was 25%.